2023131031-yonsei-github/memory-transformer/README.md

 If you want to train Memory-Transformer with official Llama implemetation from Facebook Llama repository, you need to install.

     fairscale
-Note that you need to edit model.py accordingly for backward() function in torch - See memory_transformer/llama/model.py.
+Note that you need to edit model.py accordingly for backward() function in torch. - See memory_transformer/llama/model.py.

 ## Installation
 To install, move setup.py and requirements.txt outside of the directory: